 Today I tested the urllib python module with python 3.7.3 and json python module.

+The issue was to get the location of International Space Station - Open Notify.
 The International Space Station is moving at close to 28,000 km/h so its location changes really fast!
 Where is it right now?

 This is an open source project to provide a simple programming interface for some of NASA’s awesome data.